-Mosquito Control & Vector Borne Disease Prevention Assessment Engineer's Report, FY 2022-23 SCIConsultingGroup
+Mosquito Control & Vector Borne Disease Prevention Assessment Engineer's Report, FY 2023-24 SCIConsultingGroup

-Reduced mosquito and vector populations on property and as a result, enhanced
+Reduced mosquito and vector populations on property and as a result, enhanced desirability, utility, usability and functionality of property in the Assessment

+20

+22

-desirability, utility, usability and functionality of property in the Assessment 20
+Reductions in the risk of new diseases and infections on property in the Assessme nt

 boundaries.
-Increased safety of property in the Assessment boundaries.
-20 22

-Reductions in the risk of new diseases and infections on property in the Assessme

-boundaries.
 22

-Protection of economic activity on property in the Assessment boundaries.
-24

-Protection of the Assessment boundaries' agriculture, tourism, and business
+Protection of the Assessment boundaries' agriculture, tourism, and business 24

-industries.
 25

-, , , , , , , , , , , , , , , , , , , , 26
+, , , , , 26 27

-Improved marketability of property.
-27

 Zones of Benefit 27

 General vs. Special Benefit 28

 Calculating General Benefit 30

-Benefit to Property Outside the Assessment Boundaries 30

-Benefit to Property Inside the Assessment boundaries that is Indirect and Derivat. ive
+Benefit to Property Inside the Assessment boundaries that is Indirect and Derivati 31

-Benefit To The Public At Large 32

-Summary of General Benefits 32
+, 32 32

 Method of Assessment 33

 Assessment Apportionment 34

-Residential Properties 34

-35

-36

-Other Properties 36
+Commercial/Industrial Properties Vacant Properties 34 35 36 36

 Appeals and Interpretation 37

-Duration of Assessment 38
+38

-Assessment Diagram 39

-Assessment Roll 40
+39 40